 There’s any number of possible chord progression combinations, but some work better than others.
 If you’re a songwriter, you’ll need to learn a bit more about how to group complementary and contrasting chords together.
 But for the purposes of what I teach at Piano In 21 Days, things will be simple.

 Common Chord Progressions

-You’ll be playing chord progressions that already exist, so you won’t have to figure out what chords to play in what order.
-In fact, a bunch of songs that we all know and love share the same chord progressions!
+You’ll be playing chord progressions that already exist, so you won’t need to figure out what chords to play in what order.
+In fact, a bunch of songs that we all know and love share the same chord progressions.
 (Warning: the video below contains a few swear words.)

 My free 5-day workbook explains more about this 4-chord song concept, so make sure you check that out if you haven’t already.
 Going back to the topic of chord progressions in general, just remember that they are simply what chords to play, in what order.

 If you play the traditional way, the left hand is going to play chords much of the time, while your right hand plays melody.
 To be honest, I’m not a big fan of chords in the left hand.
 Because the left side of your instrument has much lower notes, chord combinations can sound a lot more muddled and chaotic there.

 My chord-based approach keeps things a lot simpler and brighter sounding.
 That’s because I keep chords mostly in my right hand.
 Then I use my left hand to play octaves as bass notes, plus add in a variety of improvisation techniques.